sensei-hacker/inavwiki/Navigation-modes.md

 Inability to maintain altitude can be caused by a number of reasons:
 1. insufficient ALT_P and/or ALT_I
 2. non-functional baro (please go to "Sensors" tab in Configurator and verify that baro graph changes as you move the quad up and down
-3. seriously under-powerd quad (ALTHOLD is able to compensate only to some degree.
+3. seriously underpowered quad (ALTHOLD is able to compensate only to some degree.
 If your quad hovers at 1700 linear throttle without any expo, ALTHOLD might fail to compensate)
 4. Gaining altitude during fast flight is likely due to increased air pressure and that is treated as going down in altitude - try covering your baro with (more) foam.

 ALT+VEL PID Tuning
-Lets make a small experiment: Make sure baro is well isolated.
+Let's make a small experiment: Make sure baro is well isolated.
 You may also want to reduce baro weight: "set iNAV_w_z_baro_p = 0.5" and "set nav_alt_p = 0" and try flying.
 This way the controller will attempt to keep zero climb rate without any reference to altitude.
 The quad should slowly drift either up or down.
 If it would be jumping up and down, your "nav_vel_*" gains are too high.
 As a second step you can try zeroing out "nav_vel_p" and "nav_vel_i" and "set nav_vel_d = 100".
 Now the quad should be drifting up/down even slower.
 Raise "nav_vel_d" to the edge of oscillations.
 Now raise "nav_vel_p" to the edge of oscillations.
 Now ALTHOLD should be almost perfect.
 And finally "set nav_mc_hover_thr" slightly (50-100) higher/lower than your actual hover throttle and tune "nav_vel_i" until the quad is able to compensate.